jehans8543/sep10-freedom-project/blog/entry02.md

 #### How to Make Connections
 While researching, I need all my research to be structured, rather it being about information that is completely different from each other.
 Since if I kept on researching on topics that are different form each other, it would make it harder for me in the furture to conenct them into one whole project.
 I was able to learn how to make connections, by looking at the keywords that I used before seraching something up, and thinking about a **common theme and ideas** between the two.
 For example the two keywords court and political are both related because they are both under the topic of government, and they both share the ideas of _checks and balances_ which both provides checks in political power in a democratic system, which is where my other key word _democratic_ comes in.
 Which shows how making connections make my reserach process and the overall process easier in whole.

+## Summary
+In the end, I still have a long way to go, especially when it comes to the research aspect of my project.
+At the moment I feel as if the process is going extremely slow, and is pretty boring.
+Though I understand that this process is completely neccesary for me to get to the fun part, which is the coding.

 [Previous](entry01.md) | [Next](entry03.md)